ttosouth/emailServer/README.md

 * Procmail
 * dovecot-imapd, dovecot-pop3d, dovecot-lmtpd

+## Project results
+Mail server with domain: wtmail.hopto.org

+Automated script to install an encrypted mail server with a spam tray and also accept the three operating modes:
+- Online mode: direct access to emails
+- Offline mode: synchronize the tray by taking emails from the mail server
+- Disconnected mode: allow users to keep local copies of emails

 ## Step 1
 1. Ask for the dynamic ip domain in No-ip (https://www.noip.com/)
 2. Configure the DNS record update in No-ip